 There Is Good News

-The good news is that you (and your family) are safe.
+Good news!!!
+You (and your family) are safe.
 The shelter did its job and everyone is ok.
 Now what?
-The emergency situation has past but there is no electric, no water, and you (or a family member) need to take medication either now or in a few hours.
+The emergency situation has passed but there is no electricity, no water, and you (or a family member) need to take medication either now or in a few hours.

 There Are Other Things To Do

 No worries.
 You have read this article and have taken the necessary steps to properly pack your ‘Go-Bag”.
 You are good, at least for now.
 There are other things you should do long before an emergency hits especially if you are a full-timer.
 Things like scan all important documents to the cloud, scan your pictures to the cloud or external storage devices, make copies of important documents (ex… driver’s license), and store either in the cloud or external storage device.

 As I stated above there are many things you should do long before an emergency hits but since this article is about “Go-Bags” I will focus primarily on this one.

 A properly packed “Go-Bag” should be able to sustain you and/or family members for about 48-72 hours.
 This should give you some time to find emergency shelter, contact DRs for new prescriptions, and find temporary shelter.
 It should also provide you with a way to stay connected to the outside news sources so you can stay updated on the emergency condition.

 Let’s Start At The Beginning

 Let’s start at the beginning and put together a nice Go-Bag.
 Obviously, to do that you will need a nice-sized bag of solid construction.
 A good gym bag will do.
 The size will depend on whether you are alone or with family members.
 The bigger the family the bigger (or maybe even a second one) the bag you will need.

 Below I Have Provided 3 Types Of Bags (Available On Amazon) That Can Be Used But Just About Anything (Preferably Waterproof/Resistant) Can Be Used